What do your employees bring through the door when they walk into work?

 Step 3: Develop procedures for implementing the program, ensuring they include:

-· Details of the first point of contact for employees needing support.
+· Details of the first point of contact for employees needing support. · The role of key personnel in liaison with domestic violence specialists.

 · The security measures, plans and procedures provided in the workplace to protect against domestic violence.